Senior Manager – Accommodation & Shared Living

 Damien is currently doing his PhD, researching how the NDIS is impacting the professional identity of managers working for NFPs.
 In his spare time, Damien can be seen driving his 3 teenagers around Sydney to their many social events.

 Rachel says what she loves most about her job is the challenge, but most importantly having impact.
 Seeing the people we support living the life they desire, achieving goals, learning new skills, growing and being happy.
-To support not only the people we serve, but the staff through challenges and obstacles to achieve positive outcomes.
+To support not only our participants, but the staff through challenges and obstacles to achieve positive outcomes.

 Outside of work, given that Rachel’s favourite past-time is shopping – her local Westfields is probably where you will find her!
 She also enjoys sport, and tries to get in as much family/friend time as she can – especially if it involves a cheeky apple martini…

-Observing the growth and development of new participants once they have transitioned into the program is what Panna loves about her job.
-Panna has a Bachelor Degree in Community Welfare and is heavily involved in her church community, loves travelling and spending time with family and friends.
+Observing the growth and development of new participants once they have transitioned into the program is what Sladjana loves about her job.

 Toufic is one of Interaction’s invaluable House Managers who has been with us for over 10 years.

-With a very impressive 26 years in the Disability sector, Toufic has even work in the Special Olympics as a coach, supporting and helping clients compete at an international level.
+With a very impressive 26 years in the Disability sector, Toufic has even worked in the Special Olympics as a coach, supporting and helping clients compete at an international level.

 Given Toufic’s energetic history, it’s no surprise that his interests outside of the workplace are sports of all kinds (with a bit of heavy metal thrown in).